AllisonKK/2020_spring_projects/README.md

 Let's work together to warm up each other and light up our universe.

 ## Rules:
 In this game, you will have two grids.
 The goal is to light up all the empty cells in both of them.
-You can use light bulbs (light up horizontally and vertically).
+You can use light bulbs (light up horizontally and vertically, but light will be blocked by walls).
 There are also pairs of “wormhole” connecting two grids.
 Light can go through “wormhole” and keep its direction.
 Besides，
-  1. you need to pay attention to the numbers on the black cells, which indicates the number of lights adjacent to them (above, below,        left and right)
+  1. you need to pay attention to the numbers on the black cells (walls), which indicates the number of light bulbs adjacent to them (above, below, left and right)
   2. A light bulb can not be lit by other light bulbs.

 ## Team members:
 Saxue Wang, Qikun Liu